Government of Ontario

 Alvin McCurdy lived in Amherstburg, in South-Western Ontario, and collected thousands of documents and photographs relating to black history in the province.

-Educational Resources Relating to Black History
+Educational Resources & Workshops Relating to Black History

 formal portait of a black woman